An Improved Transfer Model: Randomized Transferable Machine: Empirical Evaluations

-For each dataset, we first adopt several existing subspace-based transfer methods to learn new features, including TCA \cite{pan2011domain}, GFK \cite{gong2012geodesic}, SA \cite{fernando2013unsupervised}, TJM \cite{long2014transfer}, JDA \cite{long2013transfer}, CORAL \cite{sun2016return}, JGSA \cite{zhang2017joint}, and MMIT \cite{wei2019knowledge}.
+For each dataset, we first adopt existing subspace-based transfer methods to learn the new data, including TCA \cite{pan2011domain}, GFK \cite{gong2012geodesic}, SA \cite{fernando2013unsupervised}, TJM \cite{long2014transfer}, JDA \cite{long2013transfer}, CORAL \cite{sun2016return}, JGSA \cite{zhang2017joint}, and MMIT \cite{wei2019knowledge}.
 For all the methods, we uniformly set the subspace dimensionality as 20.
 Regarding the hyper-parameters in each method, we follow the default ones specified by the authors.
-As the aim is to show the superiority of RTM to the conventional transfer model used in existing works, we compare the best results achieved by $\widetilde{\mathcal{M}}_z$ and $\mathcal{M}_z$.
-To do so, we use the best performance with the optimal $p$ in each task where $p$ takes values from 0.05 to 0.95 with 0.05 as step.
-For fair comparison, we also use linear logistic regression model for $\mathcal{M}_z$.
-Note that most of existing methods use Nearest Neighbors as the base classifier, which makes the reported results in this paper different from those reported in existing papers.
-All the results are shown in Table \ref{compaful}.
-For each task, we highlight the winner between $\mathcal{M}_z$ and $\widetilde{\mathcal{M}}_z$ using red.
-We also demonstrate the average results of all the transfer tasks in each dataset, and the average results of all the transfer tasks for comparisons.
+As the aim is to show the superiority of RTM$_{lr}^d$ to the conventional transfer model, we compare the best results achieved by $\widetilde{\mathcal{M}}_z$ and $\mathcal{M}_z$.
+We use the best performance with the optimal $p$ in each task where $p$ takes values from 0.05 to 0.95 with 0.05 as step.
+For fair comparison, we also use linear regression model for $\mathcal{M}_z$\footnote{Note that most of existing methods use Nearest Neighbors as the base classifier, which makes the reported results in this paper different from those reported in existing papers.}.
+All the comparison results are shown in Table \ref{compaful}.
+For each transfer task, we highlight the winner between $\mathcal{M}_z$ and $\widetilde{\mathcal{M}}_z$ using red.
+We also show the average results of all the transfer tasks in each datasets, and the average results of all the four datasets.

-Regarding the average result of all the transfer tasks, $\widetilde{\mathcal{M}}_z$ consistently outperforms $\mathcal{M}_z$ in all the subspace-based transfer methods.
-The improvement is up to 11.39\% in SA, and the mean of the improvement on the 8 methods is 3.69\%.
-This shows the superiority of $\widetilde{\mathcal{M}}_z$ over $\mathcal{M}_z$.
-Considering that $\widetilde{\mathcal{M}}_z$ is a simple attempt with linear logistic regression model and dropout noise, RTM is a very promising transfer model.